-We Give Advice in Relation to Every Type of UK Motor Offence
+We Give Advice in Relation to All UK Motor Offences

 The Following Is A List Of the Most Common UK Driving Offences: –

 1. s.172 – failing to provide driver information/identity.
 Otherwise known as failure to nominate or ‘driver identity’ offences

 2. Speeding offences in contravention of 20mph, 30mph, 40mph, 50mph, 60mph and 70mph speed limits

 3. Using a vehicle without reasonable consideration for other road users or without due care and attention offences – Section 3 Road Traffic Act 1988

 4. Using a motor vehicle without there being in force a relevant policy of insurance or permitting someone else to drive without insurance